Blow to Home Office as Rwanda asylum seekers not tagged on release from detention

 It states that if tagging conditions were breached, asylum seekers may be considered for detention and removal, subject to administrative arrest, or prosecuted.

-Boris Johnson later hit back at criticism of the plan, saying it was introduced in order to “make sure that asylum seekers can’t just vanish into the rest of the country.”
+Boris Johnson later hit back at criticism of the plan, saying it was introduced in order to “make sure that asylum seekers can’t just vanish into the rest of the country”.

 However, lawyers say that most asylum seekers who were detained ahead of the flight on 14 June have now been released without tags, after bail judges ruled – or the Home Office conceded – that it would not be appropriate to subject them to these conditions.